Phosphonate Testing and Reporting

 |Phosphoric Acid||0.5 Z -1 Q|

-Phosphoric acid does not in general titrate in the thorium test while phosphorous acid in a low oxidation state may test as “organic phosphate.”
+Phosphoric acid does not titrate in the thorium test while phosphorous acid in a low oxidation state may test as “organic phosphate.”
 If the test procedure chosen is “total phosphate,” more serious problems could arise since the impurities would then constitute about 15% of the total phosphate and could represent a positive bias of one, two, or more ppm in the readings.

 Variations in handling or testing techniques often influence the test results for orthophorous acid.
 Aeration of a sample may oxidize phosphorous acid to orthophosphate prior to either type of test.